frouioui/tagenal/docs/setup-monitoring.md

 ## Setup kube-prometheus

 We are going to use the library [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus).
-This libary gives us a good interface to the prometheus Kubernetes operator, and allow us to quickly add and modify Grafana dashboards using jsonnet.
+This library gives us a good interface to the prometheus Kubernetes operator, allowing us to quickly add and modify Grafana dashboards using jsonnet.

 To build the operator's manifest, and create all the Kubernetes CRD in our cluster use the following command: